h-coble/Learning.NET/README.md

 # Learning.NET
-A quick and simple start into the .NET framework and Docker containers using C#.
+A quick and simple personal start into the .NET framework and Docker containers using C#.